 - Believe me, I know exactly what you're going through!

 As the mother of an autistic son, I can't begin to tell you how many times I've heard these comments from friends, family, and strangers.
 While they may seem innocuous to you, they can be extremely hurtful to those of us with youngsters on the spectrum.

 Ten years after receiving the diagnosis, I can say that having a son with autism has made me a stronger person.
-But, in those early years, I was often left devastated by the callous comments of family, friends, and strangers.
-With the perspective that comes with time, I now appreciate that most people were well-intentioned.
-They merely said something insensitive out of awkwardness or ignorance.
+In those early years, though, I was often left devastated by the callous comments of family, friends, and strangers.
+With the perspective that comes with time, I now appreciate that most people were well-intentioned and merely said something insensitive out of awkwardness or ignorance

-While I excused most rude comments, knowing the people were well-meaning, I cannot say the same for anti vaxxers.
-I met members of this militant subculture on a regular basis when my son was young, and I must say they were some of the most arrogant and hardhearted people out there in the world.
-Realizing my child had autism, they felt compelled to ask me, “Did you have him vaccinated?” in order to bolster their belief that vacinnes cause autism.
-When I replied “yes,” they would proceed to tell me why it was the wrong thing to do even though they possessed no medical or scientific credentials.
+While most people are well-meaning but just say the wrong thing, I cannot be so generous to anti-vaxxers- those who fervently believe vaccines cause autism.
+Members of this militant subculture approached me on a regular basis when my son was young, and I must say they were some of the most arrogant and hardhearted people out there in the world.
+Driven by their political agenda and not an ounce of compassion, they'd immediately ask me, “Did you have him vaccinated?”
+When I replied “Yes,” they would proceed to tell me why it was the wrong thing to do with a know-it-all tone, even though they possessed no credentials in medicine or science.

 2. Don't Worry.
 It's Just a Phase.